You’re an amazing Girl Scout Troop Leader or Juliette Caregiver. You’ve got this. We’re here to help!

 As your troop grows or your schedules and circumstances change, you may find yourself needing to update the volunteers leading your troop.
 You can submit a Troop Participation Form anytime throughout the year with updated Troop Leadership information.

 All good things must come to an end!
 We hope our Girl Scout troops continue for as long as possible, but when a troop does disband, we make the process as easy as possible for the volunteers.
 Notify GSCB of your troop's disbandment by submitting a Troop Participation Form.
 GSCB Staff will follow up with you for any additional information needed.

-The Volunteer Toolkit (VTK) is a customizable digital planning tool for troop leaders and co-leaders to easily manage their troop year-round and deliver easy, fun troop meetings.
+The Volunteer Toolkit (VTK) is a customizable digital planning tool for troop leaders, co-leaders and Juliette caregivers to easily manage their troop or Juliette year-round and deliver easy, fun troop meetings and experiences.
 Accessible via desktop and mobile devices, the VTK saves you time and energy all year long, so that you can focus on unleashing the G.I.R.L (Go-getter, Innovator, Risk-taker, Leader)™ in every girl, ensuring she has every opportunity she deserves to build a lifetime of leadership, success, and adventure.

 Girls have more fun when they can shape their own experiences, do hands-on activities, and work together as teams.
 With the VTK, girls and leaders can explore meeting topics and program activities together and follow the fun as they plan their Girl Scout year.

 Through the Volunteer Toolkit, troop leaders and Juliette caregivers can:

 Parents and caregivers can: